VenkateshDas/TwitterTreasures/README.md

 ## User Followers plot (Top 10)

 ![tweet_uf](example_analysis/top_users_follower.png)
+ --> -->

 # To Do

+    1. Using SNS scrape for extraction to get rid of the API limitations.
+    2. Add description on how to interpret the graphs
+    3. Structure the analysis based on a narration (!)
-	1. Named Entity Analysis
+    4. Named Entity Analysis
-	2. Correlation (?)
+    5. Correlation (?)
 (But how?)
-	3. User Analysis
+    6. User Analysis
     	3.1 Tweets analysis from a specific user timeline